josehu07/flashsim/README.md

 # The simulator won't exit until Ctrl+C in shell 1.
 ```

+> For the standalone version, unit of time in the configuration file must be in milliseconds (ms).

 Please reference if you use for your research:

 ```bibtex